 You can send this letter yourself; you do not need a solicitor to do it for you.

 We have included a debt collection letter, which you can download and amend for your seven-day letter.

-If you do not have the time for credit control it may be worth considering either using a agency or employing a credit controller.
+If you do not have the time for credit control, it may be worth considering either using an agency or employing a credit controller.